Hire the Top 3% of Freelance Augmented Reality Developers

 To prepare the initial image, we apply a threshold so it becomes a binary image (0 or 1 values for each pixel).
 After that, we need to detect a feature in the markers to serve as a reference object.
 One common way of doing this is to use the corners of a square (with a QR/2D pattern) in the marker to serve as reference points.

-There are many algorithms to do this matching on the scene.
+There are many algorithms that can perform this matching on the scene.
 One example is the Harris Corner Detector algorithm.
 Following a mathematical approach, this algorithm can determine if a region is flat, an edge, or a corner.
-We would be looking for the corners and edges as they will be used in the next step.
+We are looking for any corners and edges, as they will be used in the next step.
 Specifically, we want to outline contours that can be fitted by four line segments forming squares/quadrangles.

 With that information in hand, it’s time to make local descriptors for the extracted regions.
-They will be compared to the descriptors in the database for the patterns we provided to the application.
-If we have a positive match, a marker was found, and that 3D coordinate can be used to augment the scene with virtual objects.
+They will be compared to the existing descriptors for the patterns we provided to the application.
+If we have a positive match, a marker was found and that 3D coordinate can be used to augment the scene with virtual objects.

 For the marker-less scenario, besides the challenge of extracting desired features, there is also no information beforehand (no pattern comparison).
 One possible way to get these features is to extract screen patches that remain the same, regardless of changing viewpoint and/or illumination conditions.

 The extracted regions will be used to place information on the screen.
 There is no comparison with the database this time.
-This might seem like an easier task, but to define good regions without the help of a distinct marker is a real challenge.
-Any part of the described steps can be discussed with the candidate to grasp their knowledge of this important subject.
+This might seem like an easier task, but defining good regions without the help of a distinct marker is a real challenge.
+Any of these steps can be discussed with the candidate to grasp their knowledge of the subject.

 Image Processing

 No matter what category you pick, some level of image processing might be required.
-You can think of this processing as an attempt to modify an image so it is easier to extract the information we need.
+You can think of this as an attempt to modify an image to make it easier to extract information.
 A processing technique example can be seen in the image above.
 In order to get the finer details of the original image, we apply a filter to it—a high-pass filter in this case.

-There are several challenges in processing images to be used as input.
-You can have issues with colors, types of processing, filtering, varying illumination, shadows, etc. It really depends on the camera and the application.
+There are several challenges when processing images for input; you might have issues with colors, types of processing, filtering, varying illumination, shadows, etc. It really depends on the camera and the application.

-The AR developer must be comfortable in doing analysis or applying algorithms to digital images.
+The AR developer must be comfortable with image analysis or applying algorithms to digital images.
 Since this is a very broad subject, the important thing is to try and grasp the breadth of knowledge of the developer.

 Briefly describe the challenges related to image processing in augmented reality application development.
 You can use any related fields of knowledge as examples.